manasswarnkar/lazarus/README.md

   like death tests for assertion failures.
 - **Explicit over implicit** in CMake: source files are listed explicitly rather than globbed, to avoid stale build issues.
+- **Renderable state stays plain and is re-applied every frame** (e.g.
+  `Material::Bind()` re-uploads its tint/textures each call rather than once at creation).
+Costs little now and means a future editor can mutate a `Material`'s fields directly with no extra "apply changes" plumbing.

 ## Testing